Lewis-Barton/south-wales-fitness/README.md

 ## User Goals
 ---

-The main audience for this website will be customers that are either exisiting members of the gym or potential members, who want to know more about the gym, its facilities and its procedures.
+The main audience for this website will be customers that are either existing members of the gym or potential members, who want to know more about the gym, its facilities and its procedures.

 [Back to Index](#index)
 ## Developer and Business Goals
 ---

 The website must be fully responsive for all platforms adjusting the design when needed to improve the User Experience.
-To meet the business needs for the website it must interest and attract new customers and retain exisiting members.
+To meet the business needs for the website it must interest and attract new customers and retain existing members.

 [Back to Index](#index)
 ## User Stories